Heo Yool (footballer)

 Heo Yool (born 12 April 2001) is a South Korean professional footballer who plays as a striker for K League 1 side Ulsan HD.

 Club career

 Heo made his professional debut for K League 1 side Gwangju on 30 May 2021 against Pohang Steelers.

 play style

 Heo Yool drew attention for his ability to control the right to provide and dribble as a tall striker.

 However, his offense failed to explode, so his team Gwangju tried to change his position to a defender by taking advantage of his left-footed advantage with special measures.

-Although he performed better than expected, he did not meet the demands of Gwangju FC, where the build-up from the back is the key.
-Now, he has transformed into a utility player who can play both strikers and defenders according to the situation.
+He now plays as a utility player who can play both as striker and defender according to the situation.